About the Genomic Data Sharing (GDS) Policy

 Research that does not meet the above criteria and involves instrument calibration exercises and/or statistical or technical methods development is outside the scope of the GDS Policy.

-In some circumstances, broad sharing may not be consistent with the consent of the research participants whose data are including in the data set.
-For more information, NIH has provided Guidance on Consent for Future Research Use and Broad Sharing of Human Genomic and Phenotypic Data Subject to the GDS Policy.
-Research that was initiated prior to the effective date of the GDS Policy will continue to operate under the terms of the policies that were in effect when the research began; however, NIH strongly encourages investigators to comply with the expectations outlined in the policy.
+NIH repositories share genomic data only as allowed by consent for broad sharing.
+NIH documents this allowable data use via Institutional Certification forms signed by both investigators and their Institution’s Signing Official.
+For more information, please consult Guidance on Consent for Future Research Use and Broad Sharing of Human Genomic and Phenotypic Data Subject to the GDS Policy.
+Research initiated prior to the GDS Policy’s effective date will continue to operate under the terms of the policies that were in effect when the research began; however, NIH strongly encourages investigators to comply with the expectations outlined in the policy.

 Updated: